 Content Area Course Work Assignment Plan

 Advanced Human Behavior SWO 5333, 5334 or 5335

 Theory Advanced Theory (3 hrs)

 Advanced Policy SWO 5323 Administrative

 Practice in Social Work (3 hrs)

 or SWO 5333, 5334 or 5335

 (3 hrs)

 Advanced Administrative SWO 5323 Administrative

 Practice Practice in Social Work (3 hrs)

 Advanced Practice Theory SWO 5573, 5574 or 5575

 Advanced Practice (5 hrs)

 Advanced Practice Skill SWO 5573, 5574, or 5575

 Demonstration Advanced Practice (5 hrs)

-Advanced Research SWO 5182 Research Seminar
+Advanced Research SWO 5182 Research

-(1 hr) and SWO 5383
+Seminar (1 hr) and SWO

-Research Project (3
+5383 Research Project (3

 hrs)

-Content Area Course Work Assignment Plan

 Advanced Internship SWO 5190 (1 hr) and SWO

 5790 (7 hrs)

 Elective A minimum of 2 approved

-graduate elective hours in the
+graduate elective hours in

-area of specialization
+the area of specialization

-Continuing Education The equivalent of .3 CEU's
+Continuing Education The equivalent of 3 CEUs

 from workshops or

 conferences

-Other Student and faculty discretion
+Other Student and faculty

+discretion

-Documentation of all of the above requirements (completed projects and papers, field placement evaluations, documentation of CEUs) is placed in an electronic portfolio, which the student submits to the supervising faculty by the last day of graduate capstone seminar.
-Portfolios are graded by the supervising faculty on a pass/fail basis, since most elements in the portfolio have already been graded.
+Documentation of all of the above requirements (completed projects and papers, field placement evaluations, documentation of CEU equivalents) is placed in an electronic portfolio, which the student submits to the supervising faculty member by the last day of the graduate capstone seminar.
+Portfolios are graded by the supervising faculty member on a pass/fail basis, since most elements in the portfolio have already been graded.
 Upon recommendation of the supervising faculty, the completed specialization document is submitted to the Associate Dean for Graduate Studies for approval.
 A copy of the completed specialization portfolio will remain in the School of Social Work archives.

-All specialization requirements must be submitted for approval no later than the day of the MSW Practice Colloquium.
 Applications for retroactive specialization recognition will not be approved.

-Upon successful completion of the specialization, the student is awarded the specialization at Convocation.
+Upon successful completion of the specialization, the student is awarded the Church Social Work Specialization at Convocation.